 Inside: Disposable shop towels soaked in a mixture of oxalic acid and glycerin may be the next reliable varroa mite treatment.
 It’s cheap, fast, and effective.

-For beekeepers who treat for varroa mites, oxalic acid has become the default favorite miticide.
-It is inexpensive, a natural component of honey, safe for bees when used as directed, and is drop-dead effective.
+For beekeepers who treat beehives for varroa mites, oxalic acid has become the default favorite miticide.
+Oxalic acid is inexpensive, a natural component of honey, safe for bees when used as directed, and drop-dead effective.
 But being beekeepers, we can’t agree on anything, so the disagreement about how to apply oxalic acid rages on.

 The US Environmental Protection Agency (EPA) currently recognizes three ways: spray, dribble, and vaporization.
-The spray method is often used on packages, but disagreement about dribble vs vaporization for complete colonies continues to fester.
-Being fundamentally a minimalist, I prefer the dribble method (less equipment, less expense, less danger) but each time I say so, I get trounced by the those who thrive on great clouds of toxic fumes.
+The spray method works on packages, but disagreement about dribble vs vaporization for complete colonies continues to fester.
+Being fundamentally a minimalist, I prefer the dribble method (less equipment, less expense, less danger) but each time I say so, I get trounced by those who thrive on great clouds of toxic fumes.
 Whatever.

 Randy Oliver to the rescue

 But now, biologist Randy Oliver offers us hope in the form of a disposable shop towel soaked in oxalic acid and glycerin.
 In fact, I have received so many questions about Randy’s new system, I’ve decided to write a short summary of his findings.
 However, I highly encourage you to read his paper in full, which details his methods, results, and statistical analyses.
 It also contains many photos.

 The original idea for dissolving oxalic acid in glycerin came from elsewhere, but Randy took the idea and refined it.
 He tried various methods of delivery to find the one method that would be safe for bees and beekeepers, deadly to mites, and both economical and quick.
 So far, his new method has exceeded his expectations, and, much to his credit, Randy is now working to get the method endorsed by the EPA.